 Soul Journey – Psychic and Wellbeing Expo

-Saturday, 18 – Sunday, 19 July | Newcastle Exhibition Centre
+Saturday, 18 – Sunday, 19 July | Newcastle Entertainment Centre

 Get ready for Soul Journey’s biggest expo yet!
 Discover some of Australia’s best psychics, healers and stallholders, all in one place to help boost your wellbeing, guide you spiritually and inspire a life of purpose.
 Expect psychic mediums, energy healers, crystals, jewellery, handmade art, wellness products, good vibes and so much more.
 Single day passes are $15, two-day passes $25, and kids under 15 go free.